Maximka2021/Pets/README.md

 # Pet meets Pet

-Pet meet Pet is a social media application for your pets.
+Pet meet Pet is a social media app for your pets, where you can post pictures, like them and leave comments, find matches for your pets, and shop in an implemented pet store.

 ## Installation